Security Advisory · v1.0

 No. SolarWinds succeeded because organizations trusted an update channel.
 CLASP succeeds because organizations are legally, contractually, and operationally obligated to trust and act on it immediately.

 SolarWinds relied on stealth, patience, and selective activation.
-CLASP replaces stealth with urgency -- an externally validated High/Critical disclosure that compels defenders themselves to deploy the compromise at speed.
-SolarWinds deliberately limited blast radius to avoid detection; CLASP can use simultaneous detonation, ongoing stealth, or a combination -- distracting IR capacity with one set of victims while maneuvering undetected within others.
-That shifts the outcome from espionage to systemic resilience failure.
+CLASP replaces stealth with urgency -- an externally validated High/Critical disclosure that compels defenders to deploy the compromise themselves, at speed.

 Mozilla says Mythos's findings "could have been found by an elite human researcher".
 Doesn't that mean nothing has really changed?